nathan-torquato/recipes-api/readme.md

 ### Running with Docker

-- use it for setting the value for GIF_API_KEY in docker-compose.yml
+- Use the generated API_KEY for setting the value for GIF_API_KEY in docker-compose.yml
 - Start docker on your machine
 - From your terminal, run `docker-compose up`
 - Access http://localhost:7777/recipes?i=tomato,onion